prismicio/prismic-mcp-server/README.md

 ### Prerequisites

-You need a code editor powered by AI that supports MCP servers (Cursor, Windsurf, VS Code, etc.)
+You need a code editor powered by AI that supports MCP servers (Cursor, Windsurf, VS Code, etc.).

-You can check the list of supported code editors here: https://modelcontextprotocol.io/clients
+_You can check the list of supported code editors here: https://modelcontextprotocol.io/clients_

 ### Step 1: Configure the MCP Server